Tools / methods used

 In previous testing sessions, users were observed moving between the comparison table and the mattress pages.
 The new consistency across each layout was expected to make this process much clearer.

-Due to the development and setup time for the test, we first tested the video in isolation on the original mattress product page (as the original was the biggest seller, significant results could be collected fairly quickly).
-The variant with the video block had a 5% higher add to cart rate.
+Due to the development and setup time for the main test, we first tested the video in isolation on the original mattress product page.
+The variant with the video block gave a 5% higher add to cart rate.